✅ Subscribe for 10% off your first order online ✅ Subscribe for 10% off

 Seed Potatoes

-Prepare the potato patch – dig in lots of compost and sheep pellets so the soil is ready for when you’ve sprouted the seed potatoes.
+Prepare the potato patch – dig in lots of Premium Compost and Dave’s Super Charger Pellets so the soil is ready for when you’ve sprouted the seed potatoes.

 Keep seed potatoes in dry cool areas – garage, carport, under eaves to begin sprouting.
 Planting is generally 6-8 weeks from now.